 If using freezer containers, don’t stack them until the sauce it frozen to make sure each container freezes evenly.

 To thaw sauce, pull out individual bags or container out of the freezer and into the refrigerator.
-Slow-thaw in the refrigerator overnight or for several hours.
+Slow-thaw in the refrigerator overnight or for up to 24 hours.

 Ingredients